Social background: Martians behind eBay Social's tech

 On the upside, the eBay marketing team had the authority to try any experimental ideas and plenty of room to improve the retention rate and reactivate users who hadn’t bought on eBay for a long time.
 The key challenge was to build a high-quality and engaging cashback product to bring this idea to life.
 So, eBay and the Martian team sat down with a clean sheet of paper to sketch everything they wanted.

-eBay Bonus was conceived as a project to stimulate consumer activity in the Russian market but has become something greater—a platform for testing loyalty mechanisms.
-It’s the official eBay Inc. project in Russia, a cashback service, allowing customers to get money back for purchases they make on eBay or partner shops.
+eBay Bonus was conceived as a project to stimulate consumer activity in just one local market but has become something greater—a platform for testing loyalty mechanisms.
+It’s the official eBay Inc. project, a cashback service, allowing customers to get money back for purchases they make on eBay or partner shops.

 Today’s service benefits are a high cashback rate (up to 50%), more than 600 popular online partner stores, including Booking.com, AliExpress, Adidas, and others, bestsellers availability, and a short period of bonus crediting—within 1-3 days from the purchase date on average (the global trend is from a week to a month).
 Besides, users can leave their reviews on stores but only after actual purchase—to increase the review credibility.
 Additional discounts and special offers from partner stores are also available.